Behind the Scenes of Workday's Latest Options Trends

 Workday is a software company that offers human capital management, or HCM, financial management, and business planning solutions.
 Known for being a cloud-only software provider, Workday is headquartered in Pleasanton, California.
 Founded in 2005, Workday now employs over 18,000 employees.

-Following our analysis of the options activities associated with Workday, we pivot to a closer look at the company's own performance.
+In light of the recent options history for Workday, it's now appropriate to focus on the company itself.
+We aim to explore its current performance.

-Where Is Workday Standing Right Now?
-With a volume of 1,017,580, the price of WDAY is down -0.03% at $259.88.
-RSI indicators hint that the underlying stock may be overbought.
-Next earnings are expected to be released in 92 days.
-Expert Opinions on Workday
+Current Position of Workday With a trading volume of 2,503,268, the price of WDAY is up by 1.66%, reaching $264.68.
+Current RSI values indicate that the stock is may be overbought.
+Next earnings report is scheduled for 91 days from now.
+What The Experts Say On Workday

-Over the past month, 5 industry analysts have shared their insights on this stock, proposing an average target price of $304.0.
+A total of 5 professional analysts have given their take on this stock in the last 30 days, setting an average price target of $304.0.

+Consistent in their evaluation, an analyst from B of A Securities keeps a Buy rating on Workday with a target price of $265.
+An analyst from Keybanc has decided to maintain their Overweight rating on Workday, which currently sits at a price target of $305.
+Maintaining their stance, an analyst from Canaccord Genuity continues to hold a Buy rating for Workday, targeting a price of $300.
+Maintaining their stance, an analyst from Wells Fargo continues to hold a Overweight rating for Workday, targeting a price of $300.
 In a cautious move, an analyst from Needham downgraded its rating to Buy, setting a price target of $350.
-Consistent in their evaluation, an analyst from Evercore ISI Group keeps a Outperform rating on Workday with a target price of $310.
-An analyst from Deutsche Bank has decided to maintain their Hold rating on Workday, which currently sits at a price target of $275.
-An analyst from Wells Fargo persists with their Overweight rating on Workday, maintaining a target price of $300.
-An analyst from Piper Sandler persists with their Overweight rating on Workday, maintaining a target price of $285.

-Trading options involves greater risks but also offers the potential for higher profits.
-Savvy traders mitigate these risks through ongoing education, strategic trade adjustments, utilizing various indicators, and staying attuned to market dynamics.
-Keep up with the latest options trades for Workday with Benzinga Pro for real-time alerts.
+Options trading presents higher risks and potential rewards.
+Astute traders manage these risks by continually educating themselves, adapting their strategies, monitoring multiple indicators, and keeping a close eye on market movements.
+Stay informed about the latest Workday options trades with real-time alerts from Benzinga Pro.

 © 2024 Benzinga.com.
 Benzinga does not provide investment advice.
 All rights reserved.